porscheinformatik/pnet-data-api/README.md

 To avoid this common pitfall, there is a search for `role`s now, searching for both, functions and activities, using an `OR` query.

+# I Still Need Help

+Feel free to contact us via the inhouse "POI-Partner.Net / Data API" Teams channel or via your contact person at the Porsche Informatik.
+Please to not contact our development staff directly - they are very jumpy and it takes hours to calm them down.